zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-google.md

 east do not disobey...
 (Omitted) The sentient beings in all directions do not disobey.
 "Not to be opposed by all worldly opponents": "Not to be denied by all worldly opponents, hostiles, angry people, and counterattacks."
-To not be opposed by all worldly opponents, one should walk alone like a rhinoceros horn.
+To not be opposed by all worldly opponents, one should walk alone like a rhinoceros.

 Because of that, the single enlightened person said:

 "Do it at the right time, be kind, compassionate, joyful, calm and liberating,

-Those who are not opposed by all the world should walk alone like a rhinoceros horn.
+Those who are not opposed by all the world should walk alone like a rhinoceros.
 "

 160. After breaking the greed, anger and ignorance, after breaking the knots,

-Those who are not afraid at the end of their lives should walk alone like a rhinoceros horn.
+Those who are not afraid at the end of their lives should walk alone like a rhinoceros.

 "After quitting greed, greed, and ignorance": "Greed", that is greed, greed (complete greed)... (abbreviated) greed, greed, unwholesome roots.
 "Angry", that